-In 2022, the Audit committee held 5 meetings.
-Moreover, The Audit committee also held 1 internal meeting among committee members, independent members, and higher executives involving in accounting, finance, internal audit, in absence of management directors, but, they were well-informed and acknowledged the issues discussed in the meeting.
+In 2023, the Audit committee held 5 meetings.
+In addition, the Audit committee also held 1 internal meeting among Audit committee members, Auditor and internal audit, in absence of management directors, but, they were well-informed and acknowledged the issues discussed in the meeting.